7 Tips for Preparing Your Boat for the Fall Season

 Sound-producing devices, such as horns or whistles, are your voice on the water.
 Use them to alert other boaters of your presence, signal for help in emergencies, or communicate in situations where visibility is limited.
 Having a reliable sound-producing device onboard ensures you're prepared to navigate safely in any situation.

-Proper navigation lights are your guiding stars on the water, especially during low light conditions or nighttime cruising.
+Proper navigation lights are your guiding stars on the water, especially during low light conditions or nighttime cruising in the beautiful fall weather.
 Ensure all required navigation lights are in working order and meet Coast Guard standards to signal your vessel's position and intentions to other boaters.

 Fire safety is non-negotiable on any vessel, especially those with enclosed engine compartments or fuel tanks.
 Coast Guard-approved fire extinguishers are a must-have onboard to combat any potential fire hazards effectively.
 The number and size of extinguishers required depend on your vessel's size and configuration, so make sure you're adequately equipped.